trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 [Main]          Meta Format                     : gpmd
 ```

-Looking at it more deeply:
+Looking at the output of the `gpmd` track:

 CLI input: